FI-PauliJokinen/aws-cf-templates/README.md

 1. Create VPC
    [link here](https://eu-west-1.console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/create/review?templateURL=https://raw.githubusercontent.com/FI-PauliJokinen/aws-cf-templates/master/vpc/vpc-2azs.yaml&stackName=devops-vpc&ClassB=0)

-   Select B class number that doesn't conflict your current network infra e.g. if you are sharing IPs with your on premise infra
+   Select B class number that doesn't conflict your current network infra if you are sharing IPs with your on premise infra

    Click next until there is confirmation checkbox at the bottom left corner to confirm it is OK to create IAM resoures if needs be, check that

    Click confirm and the stack creation starts

 2. Create HA Jenkins
    [link here](https://eu-west-1.console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/create/review?templateURL=https://raw.githubusercontent.com/FI-PauliJokinen/aws-cf-templates/master/jenkins/dev-ops-jenkins2-ha.yaml&stackName=devops-ha-jenkins&parentVPCStack=devops-vpc)

-   Select password to login to Jenkins, which you will remember Click next until there is confirmation checkbox at the bottom left corner to confirm it is OK to create IAM resoures if needs be, check that
+   Select password to login to Jenkins, which you will remember

+   Click next until there is confirmation checkbox at the bottom left corner to confirm it is OK to create IAM resoures if needs be, check that

    Click confirm and the stack creation starts